-Broadridge Financial Solutions, Inc. will tabulate all votes which are received prior to the date of the Annual Meeting.
+Broadridge Financial Solutions, Inc. ("Broadridge") will tabulate all votes which are received prior to the date of the Annual Meeting.
 We have appointed two employee inspectors to receive Broadridge's tabulation, to tabulate all other votes, and to certify the voting results.
-We intend to publish final results in a Current Report on Form 8-K to be filed with the SEC within four business days of the Annual Meeting.
+We intend to publish the final results of each Proposal in a Current Report on Form 8-K to be filed with the SEC within four business days of the Annual Meeting.